 Secondary glazing is not as eye-catching as many of our products.
-Of course, that’s part of the point of it – it’s meant to be unobtrusive.
-But that doesn’t make it any less effective at keeping homes warmer, quieter and more secure.
+Of course, that’s part of the point of it – it’s meant to be unobtrusive and can be very effective at keeping homes warmer, quieter and more secure.
 We have put together a list of the benefits of secondary glazing to help you make the right choice for your home.

 The Benefits of secondary glazing

-2. More warmth: The air gap between the primary and secondary windows provides excellent thermal and noise reduction, while double weather seals helps stop draughts.
+The air gap between the primary and secondary windows provides excellent thermal retention and can help to reduce noise, while double weather seals can help reduce draughts.

-4. Low maintenance: The timber sub frame is covered with uPVC trim so no need for painting.
+The timber subframe is covered with uPVC trim so no need for painting.
 All panels can be removed from the frame for easy cleaning.
 Check out our windows care guide to keep your windows looking as good as new.

-5. Minimal disruption: Thanks to our long experience, precise measuring and trained fitters, it’s quick and easy to install.
+Thanks to our experience, precise measuring and trained fitters, it’s quick and easy to install.
 How long will it take?